 5 Popular SDLC Models and Their Pros and Cons

 Today, companies and startups use dozens of different schemes.
-Each security life cycle model has specific pros or cons.
+Each secure development model has specific pros or cons.
 Among them, there are SDLC best practices — the most popular six models used according to a particular situation.

 Waterfall Model